 A special accelerated option of limited enrollment is offered to qualified licensed practical nurses.
-The nursing component of this program may be completed in two semesters and one summer session.
-Advanced placement is granted after knowledge and skills assessment of NUR 100 content.
-Students must enroll for a minimum of 32 credit hours, 17 of which must be in nursing, to attain an A.A.S. in nursing at Finger Lakes Community College.
-Interested persons should contact the Nursing Department directly for further information.
+The nursing component of this program may be completed in three semesters and one winter session.
+Advanced placement is granted after knowledge and skills assessment of NUR 111 content.
+Students must enroll for a minimum of 32 credit hours, 27 of which must be in nursing, to attain an A.A.S. in Nursing at Finger Lakes Community College.
+Interested persons should contact the Nursing department at nursing@flcc.edu or (585) 785-1345 for further information.

-Through appropriate testing, LPNs may be granted advanced standing in the Finger Lakes Community College nursing program.
+Through appropriate testing, LPNs may be granted advanced standing in the Finger Lakes Community College Nursing program.
 This minimizes repetitive coursework for qualified students.

 Before admission to this sequence, the following prerequisites must be met:

-- 1. Graduated from an accredited high school or equivalency diploma - 2.
-Math Prerequisite Students may take high school algebra, or college algebra to fulfill the math prerequisite for Nursing. - 3.
-High School Chemistry with lab or college equivalent (CHM 092 at FLCC). - 4.
-General Education (FLCC courses or approved transfer credit) - $\circ$ Human Anatomy & Physiology I (4 cr.)\ - Composition I (3 cr.) - Introduction to Psychology (3 cr.) - 5.
-A minimum cumulative GPA of 2.5 is required for entry into the FLCC Accelerated Option for Licensed Practical Nurses.
+- Applicants must have graduated from an accredited high school or earned their equivalency diploma. - Math high school algebra, college algebra, or MAT 115 Mathematics for Health Care Professionals (at FLCC). - Chemistry high school chemistry with lab or college equivalent (CHM 092 Introduction to Chemistry at FLCC). - General Education FLCC courses or approved transfer credits for the following courses: - Human Anatomy & Physiology I (4 cr.)\ - Composition I (3 cr.) - Introduction to Psychology (3 cr.) - A minimum cumulative GPA of 2.5 is required for entry into the FLCC Accelerated Option for Licensed Practical Nurses.
 All college coursework will be factored in the GPA calculation.
-Borderline candidates who have demonstrated recent academic success will be reviewed by the Nursing Admissions Committee. - 6.
-If any courses in the FLCC A.A.S.
-Nursing sequence have already been completed, a grade of C or better is required in these courses to be eligible for admission into this program option. - 7.
-A prospective student who has two or more unsuccessful attempts in nursing course work as defined by the previous program(s) attended in two different semesters in a nursing program other than FLCC's, will not be eligible for admission to the FLCC nursing program. - 8.
-Any student who has had one attempt in nursing course work in a nursing program other than FLCC, must arrange for the director of that nursing program to submit a letter attesting that she/he left that program in good clinical standing.
-Any student not in good clinical standing or who does not submit a letter will not be considered for admission to the FLCC nursing program.
-It is the responsibility of the student requesting admission to follow up on the requested letter. - 9.
-Failure to submit all academic transcripts from each collegiate institute attended will result in dismissal from the program.
+Borderline candidates who have demonstrated recent academic success will be reviewed by the Nursing Admissions Committee. - If the applicant has already taken courses in the FLCC A.A.S.
+Nursing sequence, a grade of C or better is required in these courses to be eligible for admission into this program option. - A prospective student who has two or more unsuccessful attempts in nursing coursework as defined by the previous program(s) attended in two different semesters in a nursing program other than FLCC's will not be eligible for admission to the FLCC Nursing program. - Any student who has had one attempt in nursing course work in a nursing program other than FLCC must arrange for the director of that nursing program to submit a letter attesting that the applicant left that program in good clinical standing.
+Any student not in good clinical standing (or who does not submit a letter) will not be considered for admission to the FLCC Nursing program.
+It is the responsibility of the student requesting admission to follow up on the requested letter. - Failure to submit all academic transcripts from each collegiate institute attended will result in dismissal from the program.